texti/texti.github.io/MARKDOWN.md

 Why?

-Double underscore is reserved for underline.
+:white_check_mark: Double underscore is reserved for underline.

 ```
 This is now __underlined__.